And then this sophomore year of college happened.

 “Why God?!
 Why?!”

-Finding the derivative of “why” won’t give me the correct answer
+Finding the derivative of “why” won’t give me the correct

 No cure for Grandma, no way to help Mom through her pain